Fast QR updating methods for statistical applications: Proofs

 \subsection{Proofs of $\mathbf{R}_{1}$ updates when adding rows}

 Consider the addition of one row at position $k$ and its permutation at row $p+1$, and assume the division in blocks $\mathbf{Q}_1= = $ and $\mathbf{Q}_2= = $.
-In the thinQR context, equation \eqref{eq:12} becomes
+In the thin QR context, equation \eqref{eq:12} becomes

-The QR factorisation of $\mathbf{X}^+$ can be obtained by multiplying the matrices of the QR factorisation of $\mathbf{X}$ by the sequence of Gives rotations that zero the $p$-th row of the right-hand side of equation \eqref{eq:51}.
+The QR factorization of $\mathbf{X}^+$ can be obtained by multiplying the matrices of the QR factorization of $\mathbf{X}$ by the sequence of Gives rotations that zero the $p$-th row of the right-hand side of equation \eqref{eq:51}.
 Specifically, matrix $\mathbf{R}_1^+$ can obtained by applying the following set of Givens rotations

 Note that this procedure requires only matrix $\mathbf{R}_1$ and the new row $\mathbf{x}_{\star}$.
 When $m$ rows, $\mathbf{U}_\star \in \mathbb{R}^{m \times p}$, are added to $\mathbf{X}$, as in equation \eqref{eq:qr_add_block_rows}, the analogous of equation \eqref{eq:24} becomes